 Directed Independent Research (4912)

 Directed Independent Research (XXX 4912) is a course for students who are working closely with a faculty member on a research or creative project.
 It is available in most majors to document and formalize independent research activities for undergraduates.
-You enroll in 4912 with your research mentor.
+You enroll in 4912 by signing a form with your research mentor.

 There are three ways to enroll in 4912:

-- Variable Semester (7 Week Term): This term begins on the 7th week of Fall and Spring semesters.
-It is a good option if you start a new project in the first half of the term, or missed the Add deadline.
+- Variable Semester (7 Week Term): If you start a new project in the first half of a semester or miss the Add deadline, you can still sign up for a variable semester 4912 course.
+This term begins on the 7th week of Fall and Spring semesters.
 It is always zero credit and S/U grade.

 Please note, if you are a university volunteer you are not eligible to enroll in 4912.